Regular rapid testing (also known as lateral flow testing or LFT)

 - Wythall Library

-Home testing kits can also be collected from participating pharmacies and in the afternoon from any of the PCR test sites.
+Home testing kits can also be collected from participating pharmacies.

 You do not need to make an appointment to collect a rapid lateral flow home test kit.

 To view the locations and opening times of all rapid flow test (LFT) sites and collection points, follow the link below to the NHS Site Finder map:

 Free regular rapid testing is available at participating pharmacies and opticians across Worcestershire

 To have a test in one of the participating pharmacies or opticians, you must be over 12 years of age and have no symptoms of COVID-19.

 In Worcestershire, from Tuesday 1 June 2021, children aged two and above will also be able to have a rapid flow test at a participating pharmacy.
 Children under 16 must be supervised and assisted by a parent or guardian.